Thanatoast8/Seldom_Game/readme.md

 ## How to Run
 Download the relase found to the right of this pannel, ~~unless github decided to change its layout.
 In which case you're on your own.~~ Extract the folder using your favorite program of choice (mine is Windows Explorer) and run Seldom.exe.
 If your antivirus gets annoyed at it ~~(mine did)~~ click "run anyway".
 If I knew how to make a virus I wouldn't be making self depreciating jokes in a readme for a game.
 Don't belive me?
-You can read the source ~~spaggetti~~ code.
+You can read the source ~~spaghetti~~ code.

 ## Gameplay
 ~~There is almost none.~~